ccamara/reveal-hugo/content/2021-01-18-obu-research-seminar/zaccesible-part1.md

 ## Accessible Zaragoza

-**Action-research** project on urban mobility aimed to create a collaborative map to increase people with disabilities' autonomy.

 {{% note %}}

-“Accessible Zaragoza”, an **action-research** project on urban mobility aimed to create a collaborative map to increase people with disabilities’ autonomy which I designed and led while **working as a lecturer** at Universidad San Jorge in Spain.
+“Accessible Zaragoza”, an **action-research** project on urban mobility which I designed and led while **working as a lecturer** at Universidad San Jorge in Spain.

 {{% /note %}}